Manchester Drug Crimes Lawyer

-Accused of a drug crime?
+Have you been accused of a drug crime?
 These types of arrests occur frequently and can vary widely in severity depending on the type and volume of controlled substance involved, the suspected offense, the criminal history of the defendant, and other factors.
-Regardless of the severity of the charge, it is critical that the accused confront these allegations with vigilant and knowledgeable Manchester criminal defense counsel by their side.
+Regardless of the severity of the charge, the accused must confront these allegations with vigilant and knowledgeable Manchester criminal defense counsel by their side.

 Types of Possession Cases

 Drug possession is the most frequently charged drug crime.
 To be convicted of a possession charge, the prosecution must show that you knowingly possessed a controlled substance prohibited by New Hampshire law.
-Possession can be documented by the authorities in two different ways—actual possession and constructive possession.
+The authorities can document possession in two ways—actual and constructive possession.

 Here's how to understand actual and constructive possession: